Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 ## Working for Algerian companies remotely

-Some Algerian companies prefer in-office (on-site) working models, according to data from our interviews, human interactions and the social aspect is important in the Algerian culture.
+Some Algerian companies prefer in-office (on-site) working models.
+According to data from our interviews, human interactions and the social aspect are important in Algerian culture.

-In some interviews, experts claimed that some engineers "lacks professionalism" or at least a "remote working discipline/culture", which makes companies prefer having their staff on-site for a more productive and a professional working environment.
+In some interviews, experts claimed that some engineers "lack professionalism" or at least a "remote working discipline/culture" which makes companies prefer having their staff on-site for a more productive and professional working environment.

-In an interview with an engineer who worked for one of Algeria's leading tech companies, we noted that their company (and other startups) switched to remote work models during COVID lockdown, and got back to a hybrid working model, that period forced teams and companies to adapt a remote working model and helped establishing that culture.
+In an interview with an engineer who worked for one of Algeria's leading tech companies, we noted that their company (and other startups) switched to remote work models during the COVID lockdown and then went back to a hybrid working model.
+That period forced teams and companies to adopt a remote working model and helped establish that culture.

-Some companies benefited more from that cultural shift as they downsized their offices, and got more open to hire engineers from different wilayas.
+Some companies benefited more from that cultural shift as they downsized their offices and became more open to hiring engineers from different wilayas.

 High living costs in the capital where most of the attractive tech jobs are located and public transports' situation in many wilayas are some of the reasons why engineers prefer to work remotely from their homes.
 Some engineers see that as a way to be productive, while others see that as a luxury where they can cut commute time and be able to clock out from work earlier.

-Some companies in the private sector can negotiate hybrid and remote working options, while it's not possible with some companies in the public sector.
+Some companies in the private sector can negotiate hybrid and remote working options, while it is not possible with some companies in the public sector.

 In an analysis of an Algerian tech-focused recruitment portal (on June 2024), we counted that **50%** of job offers require in-person presence at company offices, **34%** provide hybrid working model, and **16%** are fully remote.

 According to our survey data, **60%** of participants who work for Algerian companies or for foreign companies based in Algeria have remote working options as one of the perks their jobs provide.
-These perks are provided to **56%** of our participants who work from Oran or Algiers, **70%** to **80%** of participants who work from Sétif, Relizane, Tipaza, and M'Sila.
+These perks are provided to **56%** of our participants who work from Oran or Algiers and **70%** to **80%** of participants who work from Sétif, Relizane, Tipaza, and M'Sila.

 **56%** of participants who work for these companies from Oran and Algiers work remotely,